Assistant Professor -

 1. Providing technical expertise in (a) wafer-scale, transfer-free epitaxy growth, and device characterization of TMDs, SiC/graphene, and h-BN; (b) Strained bilayers; and (c) automated CVD design.

-2. Setting up and automating CVD, chemical vapor transportation (CVT) and metal-organic chemical vapor deposition (MOCVD).
+2. Setting up and automating CVD, and metal-organic chemical vapor deposition (MOCVD).

 3. Combining e-beam lithography, plasma etching, mechanical exfoliation and Raman characterizations for selective patterning.